Timothy C. Hain, MD Page last modified: February 2, 2014

-Tympanometry involves measuring how much sound is reflected back while pressure is swept through the ear canal.
+Although there is much more to it than this, tympanometry essentially involves measuring how much sound is reflected back while pressure is swept through the ear canal.
 A test tone (usually 220 hz for adults and 1000 hz for children) is presented while pressure is swept through -400 to +300 dpa (deca-pascals).
 The amount of sound that is reflected back from the eardrum is quantified and plotted on an inverse sweep.
-This is most easily comprehended if one thinks of the plot as "inverse stiffness" (this is the same thing as "compliance).
+As noted above, although not entirely accurate, we think that it is most easily comprehended if one thinks of the plot as "inverse stiffness" vs. pressure).

 |A typical tympanogram plots compliance for each ear (inverse stiffness), against pressure.
 If the eardrum is under no positive or negative pressure, it will have it's maximum compliance at 0.
 On the other hand, if it is under negative or positive pressure, the peak will move to the left or right.
 See discussion below for more patterns.|

 When the eardrum is at it's neutral position (least stiff) less sound is reflected back from the ear drum.
 Thus the sweep of pressure locates the ear pressure that is associated with the eardrum being neutral.